-With regards to emissions data, IFS has recently started working with Clarity AI - a specialist climate data provider - currently covering various emissions data of around 52,000 companies across 192 countries.
-Following a review across several providers, we chose to partner with Clarity AI as their emissions data coverage is amongst the widest available, and in the case that certain emissions data is missing for a company, in some instances, Clarity AI is able to use its proprietary machine learning algorithms to estimate specific data.
+With regards to emissions data, we have recently started working with Clarity AI - a specialist climate data provider - currently covering various emissions data of around 58,000 companies for scope 1 & 2, and 50,000 for scope 3, across 180 countries.
+Following a review across several providers, we chose to partner with Clarity AI as their emissions data coverage is amongst the widest available.
+Where emissions data is missing for a company, in some instances, Clarity AI uses its proprietary machine learning algorithms to estimate specific data, alongside other estimation models such as input-output models, physical activity-based models, and interpolation techniques to ensure accuracy and consistency across different types of emissions.

 However, it must be noted that not all companies, by any means, are currently reporting their emissions.
 This will vary across different jurisdictions, depending on local regulatory requirements, and also size of company - there can often be limited climate data disclosure among smaller companies.
 Additionally, significant data gaps exist within certain asset classes, such as government bonds and currencies.
-Clarity AI is working on various methodologies to increase its emissions data coverage and calculations within the more 'challenging' asset classes.
+Clarity Al is working on various methodologies to increase its emissions data coverage and calculations within the more 'challenging' asset classes.
 In addition, we expect to see steady improvement in equity and corporate bond data coverage as increasing regulation should lead to more companies being required to disclose their emissions.

 As a result of evolving, but inconsistent, regulatory requirements and the evolution of carbon reporting methodologies and ensuing metrics, our investment funds have varying degrees of data coverage in terms of certain carbon metrics.
-IFS believes that data coverage of less than 50%, as measured by the percentage of the fund's value covered in a specific metric, may potentially produce meaningless or misleading carbon metrics.
-In addition, we believe that data coverage under 70% of a fund's investments should not be relied upon and have highlighted this where relevant.
+We have taken the decision not to report on funds that have less than 50% data coverage, as measured by the percentage of the Fund's value covered in specific metric, according to data from Clarity AI.
+The rationale behind this decision is that low coverage feeding into a carbon metric may potentially be meaningless, or even misleading.
+In addition, we believe that data coverage under 70% of a Fund's investments should not be relied upon and have highlighted this where relevant.